- See the current status of all major sports leagues during the coronavirus pandemic

-- May 28: The Colonial (June 11th) will indeed be the PGA’s first event of the 2020 season, which will be followed by 25 straight weeks of tournaments.
+- May 28: The Colonial (June 11th) has been confirmed as the PGA’s first event of the 2020 season, which will be followed by 25 straight weeks of tournaments.

 - April 15: Reports indicate the PGA Tour is aiming to resume at Colonial (a.k.a. the Fort Worth Invitational, a.k.a. the Charles Schwab Challenge) on June 11th.